The Secret of the Rosary

-The Secret of the Rosary is a book about the Holy Rosary written by Louis de Montfort, a French priest and Catholic saint who died in 1716.
+The Secret of the Rosary (le Secret admirable du très saint Rosaire pour se convertir et se sauver) is a book about the Holy Rosary written by Louis de Montfort, a French priest and Catholic saint who died in 1716.
 The English translation of the book bears the Imprimatur of Archbishop Thomas E. Molloy of the Roman Catholic Diocese of Brooklyn.
+It is said to be the earliest extant book describing the modern way in which the Rosary is prayed.

+Secret of the Rosary has been felt by some to be the greatest book ever written on the Rosary.
+Pope John Paul II called de Montfort’s book an excellent work on the rosary in Rosarium Virginis Mariae, paragraph 8.